wpddmcmc/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Assistant in The State Key Laboratory for Management and Control of Complex Systems (SKL-MCCS), Institute of Automation, Chinese Academy of Sciences (CAS)
+role: Research Assistant in SKL-MCCS, Institute of Automation, Chinese Academy of Sciences (CASIA)

 # Organizations/Affiliations to show in About widget
 organizations: